Conflux-Chain/js-conflux-sdk/docs/api.md

 - outcomeStatus `number`:  the outcome status code, 0 was successful, 1 for an error occurred in the execution.
 - logsBloom `string`: Bloom filter for light clients to quickly retrieve related logs.
 - logs `object[]`: Array of log objects, which this transaction generated.
+- gasCoveredBySponsor `boolean`: `true` if this transaction's gas fee was covered by the sponsor.
+- storageCoveredBySponsor `boolean`: `true` if this transaction's storage collateral was covered by the sponsor.
+- storageCollateralized `BigInt`: the amount of storage collateral this transaction required.
+- storageReleased `array`: array of storage change objects, each specifying an address and the corresponding amount of storage collateral released
+  - address `string`: address released
+  - collaterals `BigInt`: corresponding amount of storage collateral released

 * **Examples**